 Amplify started in 2012, when City Council approved the development of an arts festival specifically targeted at young residents.
 The task of bringing this dream to life was left in the hands of, what was then called, the Cultural Services Department.

 Working within the 40 Developmental Asset framework, in 2014, we hosted the inaugural festival in the Enjoy Centre’s beautiful Moonflower Room.
-The first event followed a two-day festival format, which featured barrier free drop-in activities, creative workshops and both performance and presentation opportunities for young artists.
-The two-days wrapped on Saturday with a spectacular performance from Virginia to Vegas.
+The first event followed a two-day festival format, which featured barrier-free drop-in activities, creative workshops and both performance and presentation opportunities for young artists.
+The two days wrapped on Saturday with a spectacular performance from Virginia to Vegas.

 As a result, we started to experiment with programming outside of the two-day festival, which lead to the creation of the Amplify Creative Youth Development Program.
-Over the last seven years, Amplify has grown into a year-round arts and leadership development program, molding our community into an increasingly vibrant, increasingly youth-focused and increasingly creative City.
+Over the last seven years, Amplify has grown into a year-round arts and leadership development program, moulding our community into an increasingly vibrant, increasingly youth-focused and increasingly creative City.

-Since 2014, we’ve
+Since 2014, we’ve: